Acre, Israel

 The city occupies a strategic location, sitting in a natural harbour at the extremity of Haifa Bay on the coast of the Mediterranean's Levantine Sea.
 Aside from coastal trading, it was an important waypoint on the region's coastal road and the road cutting inland along the Jezreel Valley.
 The first settlement during the Early Bronze Age was abandoned after a few centuries but a large town was established during the Middle Bronze Age.
 Continuously inhabited since then, it is among the oldest continuously inhabited settlements on Earth.
 It has, however, been subject to conquest and destruction several times and survived as little more than a large village for centuries at a time.

-Acre was an important city during the Crusades, and was the site of several battles.
-It was the last city held by the Crusaders in the Levant before it was captured in 1291.
+Acre was a hugely important city during the Crusades as a maritime foothold on the Mediterranean coast of the southern Levant and was the site of several battles, including the 1189–1191 Siege of Acre and 1291 Siege of Acre.
+It was the last stronghold of the Crusaders in the Holy Land prior to that final battle in 1291.
+At the end of Crusader rule, the city was destroyed by the Mamluks, thereafter existing as a modest fishing village until the rule of Zahir al-Umar in the 18th century.